 - The law specifically authorizes it.
 For instance, an individual's religious affiliation is made known when verifying contributions above a specified amount on tax returns or describing contributions to tax exempt groups of which he or she is a member. - The individual expressly authorizes it.
-For example, the individual provides information regarding experience as a group leader in a political organization to demonstrate leadership skills when applying for a government position. - The record is pertinent to and within the scope of an authorized law enforcement activity in which political or religious activities may be used as a cover for illegal activities. - 1. \square Not Applicable.
-The system or project does not maintain information describing how individuals exercise their rights guaranteed by the First Amendment. - 2.
-The system or project does maintain information describing how individuals exercise their rights guaranteed by the First Amendment.
-If you checked this box, please check the box below that explains Fiscal Service's authorization for collecting this information:
+For example, the individual provides information regarding experience as a group leader in a political organization to demonstrate leadership skills when applying for a government position. - The record is pertinent to and within the scope of an authorized law enforcement activity in which political or religious activities may be used as a cover for illegal activities. - 1.
+Mot Applicable.
+The system or project does not maintain information describing how individuals exercise their rights guaranteed by the First Amendment.

-- b) \Box The information maintained is pertinent to and within the scope of an authorized law enforcement activity.
+2. The system or project does maintain information describing how individual their rights guaranteed by the First Amendment.
+If you checked this box, please check the box below that explains Fiscal Service's authorization for collecting this information a) The individual about whom the information was collected or maintained expressly authorized its collection/maintenance. b) The information maintained is pertinent to and within the scope of an authorized law enforcement activity.